 The Energy Science, Technology and Policy program (EST&P) offers an interdisciplinary Professional M.S. for students who seek a distinctive engineering degree that will position graduates to develop creative and sustainable solutions to solve world-wide energy science and technology problems from harvesting and conversion of energy to distribution, demand and usage with attention to policy and economics.
 Both degrees can be customized to align with your personal and professional goals.
 The curriculum includes coursework in the Energy Core, breadth electives, and energy-related courses determined by your disciplinary concentration in Chemical Engineering, Civil & Environmental Engineering, Electrical & Computer Engineering, Engineering & Public Policy, Materials Science & Engineering, or Mechanical Engineering.
 As an ESTP graduate you will be prepared to pursue a position of responsibility and leadership in one of the many energy-related markets including: traditional utility companies and energy suppliers, alternative and renewable energy companies, power generation and distribution equipment companies, energy intensive manufacturing and operating companies, consulting companies, NGOs, non-profits, government, and academic institutions.

 Engineering and Public Policy—M.S., Ph.D.

 The Ph.D. program has a very strong research orientation, with students beginning their research soon after entering the department.
 This program prepares students with backgrounds in engineering, science or mathematics for research careers that address problems in technology and public policy—especially in energy and environmental systems, IT and telecommunications policy, risk analysis and communication, and the management of technical innovation and R&D policy.
-Areas of research that students may elect to pursue overlap with the Ph.D. in Strategy, Entrepreneurship and Technological Change and the Ph.D. in Technological Change and Entrepreneurship (TCE).
+Other areas of research that students may elect to pursue overlap with the Ph.D. in Strategy, Entrepreneurship and Technological Change and the Ph.D. in Technological Change and Entrepreneurship (TCE).
 The department also addresses issues in technology and economic development, focusing in particular on China, India, Mexico and Brazil.
 Except in special circumstances, EPP does not admit terminal M.S. students.
 Joint degrees with other engineering departments may also be pursued once the student has enrolled at CMU.
 The PhD degree is offered in both Pittsburgh and Portugal.

 Engineering and Technology Innovation Management—M.S.